jeltechnologies/sheetmusic/README.md

 # For the nerds

 ## Performance
 The performance depends on the CPU used.
 The system is designed to supports multiple requests in parallel.
 Threading is handled by the web container and/or cloud infrastructure.
-To improve performance for lookups of series of pictures taken at the same location, the service comes with its own cache.
+A built-in cache is used to improve performance for lookups of series of pictures taken at the same location.
 This cache is configured in the YAML file.

 ## Startup performance
 The first time the application runs, it will read all .tsv files and insert them into the PostgreSQL database.
 This can take around 30 minutes to complete.